eddelbuettel/ctv-finance/Finance.md

 <!-- -   Data from Kenneth French's website can be downloaded with packages `r pkg("FFdownload")` and -->
 -   Data from Kenneth French's website can be downloaded with package `r pkg("frenchdata")`.
     Individual datasets can also be downloaded with function `French` in package `r pkg("NMOF")`.
+-   Exchange data can be accessed (with a free API subscription) via package `r pkg("freecurrencyapi")`.

 ### Links